e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/The Order of the Obsidian Flame.md

 ---
-title: "The Order of the Obsidian Flame"
+title: The Order of the Obsidian Flame
 icon: ":book:"
+aliases:
-aliases: "The Order of the Obsidian Flame"
+  - The Order of the Obsidian Flame
 foundryId: JournalEntry.FjE1hxAl7zi6IjMQ
-tags:
+tags: []
-  - JournalEntry
 ---

 # Article